 Without a significant budget, Patton is obviously limited in the horrors he can deliver.
 As mentioned above, Desolation is not a body count film.
 Most of the violence occurs offscreen with viewers given quickly shadowy glimpses.
 It’s an approach that complements the film’s overall atmosphere and vibe.
 In the few cases where Patton does stage violent interactions onscreen, they’re awkwardly choreographed and clearly reflect budgetary restraints.
 The lack of clear motivation or exposition about “The Hiker” will either enhance the film’s vibe or frustrate viewers.
 Personally, Patton’s approach left lingering questions that kept me up after watching Desolation and had me seeing shadows in the night.

 Each week new films are hitting streaming platforms.
 Most of these horror films are independent, low-budget features.
 It’s often hard to tell what films are worth your time and which ones should be avoided at all costs.
 Desolation definitely falls into the category of a ‘hidden gem’.
-It’s a well-made horror film that builds from its simple premise with strong performances and characterizations, genuine atmosphere, and an effective ratcheting of suspense.
-Some viewers may not appreciate its slow pace, but Desolation stands out from the other low-budget films haunting our streaming platforms.
+Bottom line, it’s a well-made horror movie that slow burns from its simple premise.
+With strong performances, actual character arcs, genuine atmosphere, and an effective ratcheting of suspense.
+Yes, some viewers may not appreciate its slow pace.
+But Desolation stands out from the other low-budget films haunting our streaming platforms.